 A refusal to submit or failing to pass an intoxication test will also result in an immediate 24-hour suspension from driving their commercial vehicle, according to Tex.
 Transp.
 Code Ann. § 522.101.

-According to section 724.041 of the Texas Transportation Code, anyone who has received an administrative license, including commercial drivers, are permitted to a hearing by the State Office of Administrative Hearings.
-The request for a hearing must be made in writing within the 15 days after receiving notice of the license suspension.
+According to section 724.041 of the Texas Transportation Code, anyone who has received an administrative license, including commercial drivers, is permitted to a hearing by the State Office of Administrative Hearings.
+The request for a hearing must be made in writing within 15 days after receiving notice of the license suspension.

 Dallas CDL Disqualification for Certain Alcohol Concentration Levels

 Another form of administrative license revocation for commercial drivers can occur if the commercial driver fails to pass an intoxication test.
 Even if they are not subsequently charged with or convicted of a DWI offense, their license can be suspended.

 If the commercial driver submitted to chemical testing of their blood or breath and failed an intoxication test with an alcohol concentration level of .04 while driving their commercial motor vehicle, their commercial driving privileges can be disqualified for one year, even if they are not convicted of a DUI offense.
 The disqualification period will increase to three years of they were transporting hazardous material.